 Women between the ages of 50 and 65 will be recalled for breast screening every three years.
 This involves an X-ray (called a mammogram), and any abnormality will be followed up either by St. George's Hospital if you live in Wandsworth, or King's College Hospital if you live in Lambeth.

 There are locally funded groups for exercise and healthy eating advice.
 Ask to be referred to Footsteps.

 The practice offers organised routine check-ups for diabetic patients either attending the surgery alone, or sharing care with local hospitals.
 We have a visiting diabetes nurse specialist to help our own practice nurses.
-Nurse Sam Norton is our Diabetes lead supported by Dr James and Dr Gill.
+Nurse Sam Norton is our Diabetes lead supported by Dr James and Dr Seal.

 We will make sure that you are called up for your check-ups regularly and our nurses will arrange to do your blood tests before your appointment with the doctor.

 Our nurses and community respiratory nurse specialist, offer check-ups for asthma and COPD patients and help with inhaled treatments.
 They have nebulisers available for asthmatic emergencies.
 If you have asthma, it can be helpful to monitor your peak flow with a special meter which can be prescribed.
 Our nurses can supply peak flow diaries for you to monitor the success of your treatment, and alert you to potential problems.